Skip to content

 The importance of flight connections can’t be underestimated, as for example Sweden and Denmark are easily reachable with a car and train so they already have a head start when comparing accessibility.

-Generally the pandemic and geopolitical tensions have changed Finland's possibilities as well: different crises have "closed" many destinations, we are 20 % behind in airline seat capacity between Germany and Finland.
-Together with inflation and fossil fuel crisis, travel has become more expensive and safety plays a bigger role.
-Many destinations see high price increases between 20-40 % in the fall of 2023
+Generally the pandemic and geopolitical tensions have changed Finland’s possibilities as well: different crises have “closed” many destinations, we are still behind in airline seat capacity between Germany and Finland, however Finnair is increasing frequencies coming summer.
+Higher prices do not scare Germans and willingness to travel is very high.

 Consumer trends and behavior